 Senior Archivist (Academic and Public Engagement)

-Hayley acts as a consultant to the team on archival matters and will be curating the 'Nightingale Comes Home' exhibition to be held at the Weston Gallery, Lakeside Arts Centre, in 2020.
+, where she leads the Academic and Public Engagement Team.
+In this role, she connects the University's collections to teaching, research and public engagement, and supports digitisation and exhibitions.
+On the Nightingale Comes Home for 2020 project she acts as a consultant to the team on archival matters.
+She will be curating the 'Nightingale Comes Home' exhibition to be held at the Weston Gallery, Lakeside Arts Centre, in 2020.

 Frances is a PhD student in the Department of History with an interest in twentieth-century nursing.
 Her thesis examines the life of nurse and political activist Avis Hutt (1917-2010), exploring the links between her professional nursing career and personal engagement with political organisations and the women’s movement throughout the twentieth century.

 Frances completed a BA in History and Hispanic Studies (2013-2017) and an MA in Modern British Studies (2017-2018), both at the University of Birmingham.
 She is particularly interested in the international women’s movement and British nurses’ trade union and political party activism in the 1920s and 1930s.

 Mathilde is a PhD student in the School of Health Sciences with an interest in Victorian literature.
 Her thesis examines representations of mental illness, focusing on the impact of enclosed domestic spaces on the minds of Victorian people.

 Mathilde has a background in English and French literature and graduated from a Joint Masters Degree in English and American studies at the Université Paris Diderot in 2015.

 Steering Group Members